ggrimes/shell-genomics/episodes/04-redirection.md

 ## Custom `grep` control

 Use `man grep` to read more about other options to customize the output of `grep` including extended options, anchoring characters, and much more.
+Some systems also support the option `--no-group-separator` to suppress the `--` separator lines shown above.

 ::::::::::::::::::::::::::::::::::::::::::::::::::